 During his time in school, Tim received the Chester Miller Fellowship, a travel-based grant awarded for supplementing graduate thesis studies.
 Tim was a guest critic in addition to teaching at University of California Berkeley as a Graduate Studio Instructor.

 Originally from Hong Kong, Tim grew up in Canada and has travelled to numerous cities within Europe and Asia.
-One of his favorite sites is Cordoba, Spain, where his graduate thesis titled “Archive One (More)” was derived.
+One of his favorite cities is Cordoba, Spain, where his graduate thesis titled “Archive One (More)” was derived.